Philosophy and Christian Context of the Crusades

 Medieval Carols, Oxford Camerata, Jeremy Summerly

-Templars in Art: The Abduction of Rebecca
+Templars as Villains - The Abduction of Rebecca

 The Knights Templar - bleuprint of militarized fraternities